Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/TestableOrchardCoreApps.md

         }
     ]
     ```
+  For external web APIs you can implement mock API services in features only enabled in tests.
+Those features you can again enable in a test recipe.
 - Some features send out e-mails.
 You can test them with the Lombiq UI Testing Toolbox's built-in feature to run an isolated local SMTP server with a web UI.
 The `OrchardCore.Email` feature will be automatically enabled, as well as the rest of the configuration applied.
 - If you want the site to use Azure Blob Storage then you have to do the following:
   - The `OrchardCore.Media.Azure` feature will be automatically enabled, as well as the rest of the configuration applied.